Skip to content

 logger = logging.getLogger(__name__)

-for event in tree.build():
+async for event in tree.build_async():

 if event['event'] == 'subtopics_generated':